George-Zhuang/AI-Flying/README.md

 ## 🙏 Acknowledgement
 * The icon is partly supported by [Stable Diffusion](https://stablediffusionweb.com/).
-* Multi-object tracking section refers to [awesome-multiple-object-tracking](https://github.com/luanshiyinyang/awesome-multiple-object-tracking).
+* Part of multi-object tracking section refers to [awesome-multiple-object-tracking](https://github.com/luanshiyinyang/awesome-multiple-object-tracking).
 * The mind map of MOT is supported by [Coggle](https://coggle.it/).